 In the causal interpretation, the particle position is well-defined and the situation is described by a wavefunction (and a quantum potential) that evolves continuously according to the Schrödinger equation and by the particle positions that change continuously according to the guiding equation.

-), a normal position measurement always disturbs the trajectory.
+The trajectories are given as curves along the velocity field given by the quantum current.
+While the particle positions are measurable in the usual way (the statistics are given by ), a normal position measurement always disturbs the trajectory.
 Therefore the undisturbed trajectories cannot be measured in the usual way by performing several position measurements in short time intervals.
 In the causal interpretation there is no evidence of quantum jumps.

 The trajectories are positioned in space.
 The initial positions of the particles are linearly distributed around the peak inside the wave.
 The graphic on the right shows the squared wavefunction, the potential, and the possible trajectories.
 The graphic on the left shows the particles' positions, the squared wavefunction (orange), the quantum potential (red), and the potential (blue).
 The potentials are approximately scaled to fit.[less]